 - The District relies primarily on two types of tax revenues.
 The first of these is ad valorem or property taxes and is directly affected by the assessed property tax values in Washoe County, Nevada.
-Property tax revenues are projected to increase for 2019-2020.
-Assessed values increased by 7.12% for the coming fiscal year. - The second significant tax revenue for the District, the consolidated tax, consists primarily of sales taxes.
-For the year ended June 30, 2019, taxable sales in Washoe County increased by 3.5% over the previous fiscal year.
-The District budgeted sales tax revenue consistent with projections obtained from the State of Nevada Department of Taxation.
+Property tax revenues are projected to increase for 2020-2021.
+Assessed values increased by 7.18% for the coming fiscal year. - The second significant tax revenue for the District, the consolidated tax, consists primarily of sales taxes.
+For the year ended June 30, 2020, taxable sales in Washoe County increased by 4.8% over the previous fiscal year.
+For the fiscal year ending June 30, 2021, the District budgeted for a decrease in sales tax revenue of 13.5% in reaction to the current COVID-19 pandemic and the expected impact to sales revenues.

-These factors were considered in preparing the District's budget for the 2020 fiscal year.
+These factors were considered in preparing the District's budget for the 2021 fiscal year.